 AirAsia Booking Horror: I Am Not Alone

 So, after trying 13 times to book two flights with AirAsia, all the good impression this ‘best low-cost airline’ had on me was gone.
+I was just hoping for the flight itself to be not as terrible as the booking experience.

 Just for my curiosity, I Googled about the AirAsia payment issues and found that I wasn’t alone.
 There are a number of reviews – some dated years back – which state different issues related to the payment page.